bfanger/angular-keyboard/Readme.md

 ### kbSelect

-the kb-item can activated using the arrow keys but is selected (and deselected) by pressing 'space' or 'enter' keys.
+A kb-item in a kb-select can activated using the arrow keys but is selected (and deselected) by pressing 'space' or 'enter' keys or clicking an the kb-item.

 #### Example